ghc/ghc/docs/users_guide/glasgow_exts.rst

 GHC extends this mechanism along several axes:

-* The derivation mechanism can be used separtely from the data type declaration, using the the `standalone deriving mechanism
+* The derivation mechanism can be used separtely from the data type declaration, using the `standalone deriving mechanism
   <#stand-alone-deriving>`__.

 * In Haskell 98, the only derivable classes are ``Eq``,